Purpose

 The exec config ? command lists:

-download-snapshot - Download Configuration Snapshot
+export-snapshot-as-file - Export Configuration Snapshot as File

 reset - Reset Configuration and Reboot